hnolzen/IRIS/readme.md

 # IRIS - Ixodes RIcinus Simulator

 IRIS (Ixodes RIcinus Simulator) is a population model to simulate spatio-temporal dynamics of *Ixodes ricinus* ticks.
 It is designed as a spatially-explicit compartmental model that operates on a local scale.

-This model has been developed as part of the [HI-CAM][HICAM] initiative.
+This model was developed in 2020 and 2021 for a research project.
+It has not been further developed since then.
+The original repository can be found at: https://git.ufz.de/ecoepi/iris

 ## Run